drevops/vortex/README.md

 Track our current progress and view planned updates on [the GitHub project board](https://github.com/orgs/drevops/projects/2/views/1).

+> [!IMPORTANT]
+> Vortex 2.0 is coming soon!
+Planned changes are captured in [this issue](https://github.com/drevops/vortex/issues/698).

 ## Installation

 Our [installer](https://github.com/drevops/vortex-installer) simplifies setup, letting you choose only the features you need.
 It will integrate the latest Vortex release into your codebase and you will choose which changes to commit.